Local doctors donate year-end celebration money to nonprofit

 “Dr. Jahromi and the leadership of the Permanente Medical Group deserves a tremendous credit for them, taking the money that they typically use for holidays.
 Doctors came together, and they said we want to make a difference in people’s lives, that’s the spirit of the oath that they took.”

-Permanente Medical Group also donated another ten thousand dollars to the Central Sierra Resiliency Fund to help with Creek Fire recovery projects.
+Permanente Medical Group also donated another $10,000 to the Central Sierra Resiliency Fund to help with Creek Fire recovery projects.